 Thomas Baker, vice-mayor of the city of Kotzebue.

 Crude Oil Price

-Fair and 21 F at Juneau, Juneau International Airport, AK
+Fog/Mist and 34 F at Juneau, Juneau International Airport, AK

 Winds are Calm.
 The pressure is 1007.1 mb and the humidity is 89%.
 Last Updated on Jan 16 2022, 9:53 pm AKST.